AndrewCathcart/project-setup/README.md

-# project-setup
+# Development
-Create a folder &amp; repository for a coding project
+This project is built using [Python](https://www.python.org/).
+It uses pipenv for managing dependencies.